BelimFaux/opengl_template/README.md

 All files in the src/ directory get added as source files.
 Corresponding headers can be stored in the include/ directory.
 A `.clang-format` file is provided.
 You can of course format youre code however you want, but it is important, that you disable `SortIncludes` or similar settings, since glfw always has to be imported after glad.

-## Ressources
+## Resources

-Ressources like shaders, images, models etc. that will be imported in the Program can be placed in additional directories, like the shaders/ directory in the example project.
+Resources like shaders, images, models etc. that will be imported in the Program can be placed in additional directories, like the shaders/ directory in the example project.
-To ensure all paths in the program to these ressources are always valid I would recommend setting the path as a compile definition in the CMake file.
+To ensure all paths in the program to these resources are always valid I would recommend setting the path as a compile definition in the CMake file.
 This way all paths stay absolute and change automatically when you move the project directory.

 ## CMake